CopperSpice API 1.8.2

 int QDate::month ( ) const

-Returns the number corresponding to the month of this date, using the following convention:
+Returns the month for this QDate using the following data.

 • 1 = "January"